 Costa Rica: Empowering Rainforest Communities™

-Península de Osa is Costa Rica's wild side—a primitive paradise of dense wildlife and remote rainforests.
+The Osa Peninsula is Costa Rica's wild side—a primitive paradise of dense wildlife and remote rainforests.

-- Volunteer with a small community on sustainable development
+- Volunteer on grassroots projects with a small community

 - Experience true rural life on local farms and a gold mining camp tour